openssl-cms¶

 This is an alternative to using the -recip option when encrypting a message.
 One or more certificate filenames may be given.

 The encryption algorithm to use.
-For example triple DES (168 bits) - -des3 or 256 bit AES - -aes256.
+For example, AES (256 bits) - -aes256 or triple DES (168 bits) - -des3.
 Any standard algorithm name (as used by the EVP_get_cipherbyname() function) can also be used preceded by a dash, for example -aes-128-cbc.
 See openssl-enc(1) for a list of ciphers supported by your version of OpenSSL.

-If not specified triple DES is used.
+If not specified, AES-256-CBC is used as the default.
 Only used with -encrypt and -EncryptedData_create commands.

 Cipher algorithm to use for key wrap when encrypting the message using Key Agreement for key transport.
 The algorithm specified should be suitable for key wrap.